daan7008/Coronakraft-Modpack/README.md

 # Coronakraft-Modpack
-Just a 1.12.2 by a friend for his friends
+Just a 1.12.2 modpack by a friend for his friends